 Types of JournalA hybrid open access journal is a subscription journal in which some of the articles are open access.
 This status typically requires the payment of a publication fee (also called an article processing charge or APC) to the publisher, in addition to the subscription fee paid by the reader.
 (Found on Wikipedia).
 A "fully" open access journal contains exclusively articles that are open access.
 Such journals usually have an article processing charge paid by the author, but do not require a subscription to be accessed.

 Jevin D. West is an Assistant Professor in the Information School at the University of Washington.
 He co-directs the DataLab and co-founded the Eigenfactor Project.
 He asks questions about the origins of scientific disciplines, the biases within science that drive these disciplines, and the impact the current publication system has on the health of science.
 All his publications, invited talks, and courses can be found at jevinwest.org.

 Carl is a professor of biology at the University of Washington.
 He co-founded the Eigenfactor project with Jevin West.

 Ashley will complete her Masters Degree in Library and Information Sciences at the Unversity of Washington in June 2017.
 Currently, she is the Associate Officer of Knowledge and Research Services at the Bill & Melinda Gates Foundation.
 Follow her on Twitter orLinkedIn.

-Dale is a reference librarian at Tacoma Community College.
+Dale received his Masters Degree in Library and Information Sciences from the University of Washington in 2017.
+He is currently a Reference Librarian at Tacoma Community College.
 He can be found on LinkedIn.

 Patrick is a computer science undergrad at the University of Washington.
 He likes to work at the intersection of data science and software engineering.
 He can be found on Github.